THE SCIENCE

 The science behind functional mushrooms

 Most functional mushroom supplements in the UK are underdosed, made from the wrong part of the mushroom, or extracted in a way that throws away half the active compounds.
-This page explains what the research actually shows, what it does not, and why dual extraction and proper dosing matter.
+This page explains what the research actually shows, what it does not, and why dual extraction and dosing matter.
 We will be honest about the difference between strong evidence, preliminary evidence, and laboratory work that has not been tested in people.

 What are functional mushrooms